snimu/guarantees/README.md

 # test_guarantees

 "I will have to write a unittest for this function later", you say.
-Well this package ensures that you will not forget.
+This package ensures that you won't forget.

 "Why does this function fail?
 I've tested it... omg I didn't even call it in my TestCase."
-Use this package to make sure that a function will be called in its respective test-case.
+Use this package to make sure that a function/method will be called or a class instance constructed in its respective test-case.

 ## Example